 SERVE & PROTECT: A NEW WAY TO “SEE” FOOD

 Learn about the impacts of commercial fishing on the ocean, the advantages and shortcomings of aquaculture (fish farming) and what steps all consumers can take to help protect our ocean while enjoying our natural resources.
 This program is free for all schools.

 BRINGING BACK THE NATIVES: REINTRODUCING LAKE STURGEON IN THE SOUTHEAST

 Did you know that the Tennessee Aquarium Conservation Institute has been working for over a decade to repopulate endangered Lake Sturgeon in our area?
-There have been almost 200,000 Lake Sturgeon released to date, but they still need our help!
+There have been over 200,000 Lake Sturgeon released to date, but they still need our help!
 Learn about how they got to their low numbers, and what the future looks like for these amazing river giants in our very own backyard!
-This program is free of charge to all schools.

 This program features animals found in Tennessee, Alabama, and Georgia (TAG).
 Learn more about some of the interesting animals of the southeastern United States.